andy0530/ECS171-Final-Project/README.md

 modelThree.fit(X_train.astype('float'), y_train,verbose=0)
 ```

-Following, this, the number of epochs are increased are decreased to 10 (from the default 32).
+Following, this, the number of epochs is increased are decreased to 10 (from the default 32).
 Another classification report is generated.

 ```
 modelFour = Sequential()